 Tianna is an MS student in Biomedical Engineering and Biotechnology who is an aspiring biomedical engineer and medical doctor.
 She thoroughly enjoys research and participating in advancements that are currently taking place in the healthcare field with hopes of making her own contributions in the near future.
 She considers herself an awkward lab rat who is into cosplay and Magic the Gathering.
 She also loves reading books and playing volleyball.

 Matt is an MS student in Biomedical Engineering and Biotechnology who is interested in biomechanics, biomedical devices, and 3D printing.
 He has experience in the wet lab where he grows and transforms bacteria using sterile techniques.
 When Matt is not working in the lab or studying, he watches YouTube or binge watches shows on Netflix.
 He also likes to hang out with his friends while eating a pint of Ben & Jerry's ice cream.

 Zach is a junior Bioengineering student who is interested in Medical devices, Biotechnology, and Biomechanics.
 He enjoys learning as much as he can in hopes of creating new technology for patients in need.
-He has experience in wet lab, working with E. coli and DNA.
+He has experience in the wet lab and working with E. coli & DNA.
 When he finds free time, he enjoys participating in the Outdoors Club, playing basketball, and traveling.